letsrockit/public/rw1iyxjrieryaxzl-embedded-software-engineer.md

-## Embedded Software Engineer
+## Hardware Engineer (Senior, Firmware/Embedded)
 #### Belmont, CA

 ### Job Description
-The Embedded Software Engineer will own the vision and direction for performance, reliability, and deployment of all software and OS that runs on the vehicle.
+The Hardware Engineer will own the vision and direction for performance, reliability, and deployment of all software and OS that runs on the vehicle.
 You will integrate everything from high-level algorithms with low-level drivers.

 ### What we look for
 + Prior knowledge and experience in real-time, low latency applications, high rate packet processing, and high performance computing